 For this recipe you will need:

-2 cups raspberries (you can use fresh or frozen)
+2 cups raspberries (or a berry mix, you can use fresh or frozen)

 2 tbsp chia seeds